mattvenn/hackspace-power-controller/project_log.md

 * make post.py create a lock so only one can run at once to avoid too many processes ?

+# Burn testing

+Lots of cycles of the parts of the code that use the bridge code:

+* fetching user info
+* logging unknown rfid to internet
+* fetching tools
+* logging tool user to internet

+## Unknown rfid - read rfid, fetch user, log to internet

+3500 cycles in 8 hours, 11 cycles were longer than 5 seconds.
+Mem checks:

+    root@Arduino:~# cat /proc/meminfo | head
+    MemTotal:          61116 kB
+    MemFree:           29244 kB

+Uptime checks

+    20:02:51 up  3:16,  load average: 1.48, 1.65, 1.75

+## Known rfid - read rfid, fetch user, return

+1000 cycles in 1:10, all cycles completed in less than 4 secs

+    21:22:26 up  4:36,  load average: 1.33, 0.72, 0.57

+## Tool log - read rfid, fetch user, log tool to internet

 # 2015-06-04 - Testing

 Still investigating the hangs.
 Got another program called